attackingzcash/attackingzcash.github.io/family-tree/index.md

 privacy by default.

-Hush originally was based on Zcash 1.0.8 but in response to the Sprout CVE we migrated to Komodo as our upstream.
+Hush originally was based on Zcash 1.0.8 but in response to the Sprout CVE it migrated to Komodo as source code upstream.
 The original blockchain was sunset at Block 500,000, snapshotted and airdropped to a new Pure Sapling blockchain. by giving users and miners a choice and in that way it was User Activated Hard Fork.
 The Hush community is on their second mainnet and tools